Oligodendrogliomas usually form in the cerebral white matter in the front of the brain.

 Oligodendroglioma is a type of brain tumor known as a glioma.
 This tumor gets its name from oligodendrocytes, cells that cover and protect nerves in the brain.
+Oligodendroglioma can be a low-grade glioma or a high-grade glioma.

-Oligodendrogliomas can occur most often in the white matter of the cerebrum.
+Oligodendrogliomas occur most often in the white matter of the cerebrum.
 White matter is a network of pale-colored nerve fibers in the brain.
 White-matter cells transmit messages from one part of the brain to another.

 Most oligodendrogliomas occur in adults.
 They are rare in children and teens.
 These tumors make up less than 1% of brain tumors in children younger than 14.